t4w4n3/t4w4n3.github.io/heroku-grails.md

 </html>
 ```

-We can add it some code from the show.gsp:
+We can add some code from the show.gsp to it :

 ```html
 [...]